lkauffma/learning-git/README.md

-# learning-git
+# I am learning git!

-I am learning how git works
+This is my first file and this line will be my first commit